szwacz/fs-jetpack/README.md

 ```

 ## Throws errors at you as the last resort
-Everyone who did something with files for sure seen *"ENOENT, no such file or directory"* error.
+Everyone who did something with files for sure seen (and probably hates) *"ENOENT, no such file or directory"* error.
 Jetpack tries to recover from that error if possible.
 1. For wrte/creation operations, if any of parent directories doesn't exist jetpack will just create them as well.
 2. For read/inspect operations, if file or directory doesn't exist `null` is returned instead of throwing.

-## This is just a powerful API (examples)
+## Jetpack can do more in less code (examples)
 All methods play nicely with each other.
 Here are few examples what it gives you.
 **Note:** All examples are synchronous.
-Unfortunately asynchronous versions of them will be uglier :)
+Unfortunately asynchronous equvalents won't be that pretty.

 #### Great for build scripts
 ```js